-- 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject matter of the complaint.
-Further to that engagement, it was established that the Respondent is required to retain data related to the Data Subject, to fulfil its legal obligations as a provider of financial services, for a period of seven years.
+- 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
+Further to that engagement, it was established that the Respondent was required to retain the Data Subject's data, to fulfil its legal obligations as a provider of financial services.
 In the circumstances, the Respondent agreed to confirm the following: - a.
 The Respondent confirmed the length of the retention period for which the Data Subject's personal data would be kept, in addition to the date at which the erasure request would be completed; - b.
-The Respondent confirmed that the Data Subject's account had been closed, and that all personal data related to it would be restricted and secured for the duration of the retention period. - 8.
-The DPC's letter outlining the information provided by the Respondent as part of the amicable resolution process issued to the Data Subject on 25 April 2023 via the Recipient SA.
+The Respondent confirmed that the Data Subject's account had been closed, and that all personal data related to it would be restricted for the duration of the retention period. - 8.
+The DPC's letter outlining the information provided by the Respondent as part of the amicable resolution process issued to the Data Subject on 13 June 2023.
 In its correspondence to the Data Subject, the DPC requested that the Data Subject notify it, within a specified timeframe, if they were not satisfied with the information provided by the Respondent, so that the DPC could take further action. - 9.
-On 27 April 2023, the DPC was informed that the Data Subject was agreeable to the amicable resolution of their complaint based on the information provided by the Respondent.

-- 10. On 4 May 2023, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent. - 11.
+The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved. - 10.
 In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.